 Added to shopping list.
 Go to shopping list.

-Ingredients6 h servings 32 cals
+Ingredients6 h servings 32

 Original recipe yields 200 servings (15 half-pint jars)

 - Working in batches, place the apples, plums and onions into the work bowl of a food processor, and grind until fine.
 Transfer the ground fruit and onions into a large pot, and stir in the malt vinegar, sugar, salt, Worcestershire sauce, garlic, ginger, nutmeg, allspice, and cayenne pepper until the mixture is well combined.
 Bring to a simmer over low heat, and simmer until brown and thickened, about 3 to 4 hours.